Ronnessa/Forest/readme.md

 ## Sources

-- the mockup od the website is made by [MMC School](https://mmcschool.pl/)
+- the mockup of the website is made by [MMC School](https://mmcschool.pl/)
 - all icons come from [Tabler Icons](https://tabler-icons.io/)
 - all images come from [Pixabay](https://pixabay.com/)